 James S Cassano is the President of the Independence Hall Association, having served on the Board of Directors since 1998.
 He is also a Partner & Chief Financial Officer of CoActive Health Solutions, LLC, a health research organization that offers technology commercialization, clinical development and specialty services to both young and mature company sponsors, clinical research organizations and educational institutions.
-In addition, Mr Cassano is also Chairman of the Audit Committee on the Board of Directors of Wecast Network, Inc. a NASDAQ listed company that is a next generation global brand licensing, IP sales and video commerce company driven by artificial intelligence and big data with content distribution agreements in China for many of Hollywood's top studios including Disney Media Distribution, Paramount Pictures, NBC Universal, Twentieth Century Fox Distribution, Miramax and a broad variety of Chinese filmmakers.
-Wecast is headquartered in New York, New York and Beijing, China.
+In addition, Mr Cassano is also on the Board of Directors and serves as Chairman of the Audit Committee of Ideanomics, Inc. a NASDAQ listed company that is a global fintech company optimizing the use of new technologies such as blockchain and artificial intelligence in financial advisory and transaction services and in new energy transportation sourcing, financing and distribution through fast-charging networks.

 Mr. Cassano has been involved with US historical organizations, preeminent historians, educational institutions, publishers and corporations serving them for more than 20 years.
 In 1998, Mr. Cassano founded New Forum Publishers, an electronic publisher of educational material for secondary schools, and served as its Chairman of the Board and Chief Executive Officer until it was sold to Apex Learning, Inc. Under its principal internet publication, Beyond Books, the company authored 10 history courses, distributing them to over 200 schools across the United States, negotiating agreements and interviewing US historians such as Gordon Wood, Joseph Ellis, Robert Remini, Ira Berlin and Carol Berkin, bringing them into the classroom for live discussions with students around the United States.
 He also successfully negotiated an agreement with Apple Computer to be the principal sales organization for the company to educational institutions throughout the United States.
 A significant number of the history courses that Beyond Books offered are contained on the IHA's website today and offered free to the public.
 He has also negotiated exclusive publishing agreements for the IHA with numerous other historians including Claude Anne Lopez, former editor of the Papers of Benjamin Franklin and one of the world's leading authorities on the man.